uruba/FinanCalc/readme.md

 The library includes a "*test*" subdirectory which contains all the basic tests.
 For your peace of mind, feel free to give them a run on your setup (provided that you have PHPUnit good and ready) and ensure that everything checks out.

-The test currently cover only ~70% of the library's code so they're also a subject of necessary future improvements.
+The tests currently cover only ~70% of the library's code so they're also a subject of necessary future improvements.

 ## Reference